BestTimesToVisit.com Logo

 Walking

-Turku's compact city center is incredibly walkable, with most major attractions like Turku Castle, the Cathedral, and the Aura River waterfront within easy reach of each other.
-It's the best way to soak in the atmosphere.
+Turku's compact city center is incredibly walkable, with most major attractions, shops, and restaurants clustered around the Aura River.
+It's the best way to soak in the atmosphere and discover hidden gems.

 Cost:Free!